Amazing Spider-Man #23

 Betty and Pete have a misunderstanding over a letter from Ned Leeds.
 Peter sees the letter but wonders why Betty won't tell him about it.

 After all, he knows Ned too!
-But it turns out the Betty just forgot to tell him.
+But it turns out that Betty just forgot to tell him.

 During his fight with the Lobo gang, Spidey has to call Aunt May to let her know she'll be late so that he doesn't get in trouble like he did last issue.